 - EC2: Environmental practical application

 No previous environmental management knowledge is required.
-Candidates should note that the assessment includes a requirement to write a short report.
+Learners should note that the assessment includes a requirement to write a short report.

 The syllabus is mapped to the national occupational standard for Environmental Awareness and Management (December 2009), published by Lantra Sector Skills Council.
 These are maintained on a database which is managed by Skills Development Scotland. www.ukstandards.org.uk/Pages/Search.aspx